appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ##### Datasource

-`Delete` for a paritculaar datasource allows you to remove that datasource only.
+`Delete` for a particular datasource allows you to remove that datasource only.

 ### Groups and roles permissions